Tempahh/celQuest/README.md

 # celQuest

-This project is a [briefly describe the project and its purpose].
+This project is a web app that scrapes questions about a person and uses AI to generate new questions about them.

 ## Functionality